smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-As noted above, when the user selects their seat, you should send an `SDLSetGlobalProperties` RPC and set the `userLocation` property.
+As noted above, when the user selects their seat, you can send an `SDLSetGlobalProperties` RPC and set the `userLocation` property in order to set that user's location within the vehicle.

 @![iOS]
 ##### Objective-C